jasonhemann/mk-search-w-continuations/README.md

 -  First read this README documentation.
 -  Then, read `./old-mk-cps/research-story.txt`
 -  Then, read `Church-encoding-lists-and-streams.org`
+-  Then, read `./reading-danvy-again.org`
--  Then, follow `./new-derivation/mk-streams-derivation-1.rkt` all the way through `-4`.
+-  Then, follow `./new-derivation/mk-streams-derivation-1.rkt` all the way through `-4`, and simultaneously with these
--  Simultaneously, read `./new-derivation/continuation-derivation-notes.org`
+-  Read `./new-derivation/continuation-derivation-notes.org`

 ## A continuation-based implementation of the miniKanren search.